 Virtual Programming: Building and Motivating Your Team Amid Challenging Times

 As one of the winningest coaches in sports history, GENO AURIEMMA sets the bar in coaching.
-He redefined the meaning of success in college basketball, transforming the women's UConn program into the standard that all others are measured.
+He redefined the meaning of success in college basketball, transforming the women's UConn program into the standard against which all other teams are measured.
 Under his guidance, the Huskies have won 11 national titles, 20 Final Fours, have had six perfect seasons, and won 51 conference titles.
 Auriemma also served as the head coach of the U.S. Women’s National Team, which won the gold medal at the 2012 Olympic Games in London and the 2016 Games in Rio.

 In his empowering remarks, Auriemma shares lessons from the world of sports on teamwork, perseverance, finding motivation, and developing an ethic of success-- particularly in challenging times.
 He dives into how to build a team regardless of the obstacles ahead, and foster trust, dedication and resilience in the face of uncertainty.
 Balancing both bold inspiration and practical advice, Auriemma's remarks leave audiences with tools and strategies they can implement instantly.